malikwahab/parking-system/README.md

 ## Parking System

-Parking System API to manage car parking in mall.
-Handles fee calculation and provides endpoint make payment.
+Parking System API to manage car parking in malls.
+Handles fee calculation and provides endpoint to make payment.

 ## Installation
 Clone the repo